“To create one’s own world in any of the arts takes courage.

 Like many fine art graduates, my creative journey was far from smooth sailing.

 Financial difficulties delayed my plan to further my studies, forcing me to take on various jobs to make ends meet.
 I started out as a visual merchandising assistant, immersing myself in the world of creating beautiful window displays.
-From there, I transitioned into becoming a media artist, exploring the possibilities of different mediums to communicate my artistic vision.
+From there, I transitioned into becoming a media artist, exploring the possibilities of different mediums to translate my artistic vision.

 Subsequently, I found myself dabbling in weddings and event styling, using my creative skills to bring joy to others on their special day.